Walking with Dinosaurs: Pilot episode and funding

 There was already considerable interest in the series by the time the pilot was shown. owing to the trailer and stills produced by Framestore.
 Jana Bennett also championed the idea of the series to both Michael Jackson, controller of BBC One, and Mike Quattrone of the Discovery Channel.
 The pilot was then enough to persuade the BBC, BBC Worldwide, and the Discovery Channel to fund the production of the series.
 Approximately a third of the series' budget came from BBC One, a third from the Discovery Channel, and a third from BBC Worldwide.
 There were also major investments from TV Asahi in Japan and ProSieben in Germany.

 Walking with Dinosaurs was considered a high-risk production, due to being highly expensive as well as using "Hollywood technology" to educate rather than just entertain.
 It was billed during production as one of the most ambitious series ever produced.
-In total, Walking with Dinosaurs cost £6.1 million ($9.9 million) to make.
-It cost over £37,654 ($61,112) per minute to produce, making it the most expensive documentary series per minute ever made.
+In total, Walking with Dinosaurs cost £6.1 million (US$9.9 million) to make.
+It cost over £37,654 (US$61,112) per minute to produce, making it the most expensive documentary series per minute ever made.

 Together with Haines, the series was also created by the acclaimed programme maker Susan Spindler, who had previously worked on the BBC series The Human Body.
 The team grew to encompass producer Jasper James (who produced and directed the third and fourth episodes and also directed the sixth; Haines handled the rest), production manager Alison Woolnough and executive producer John Lynch.